Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'get sample data information' when no user data is provided.
-It specifies the action (get) and resource (sample data information), though it doesn't explicitly differentiate from sibling tools like 'load_and_analyze_data' which might handle actual data loading.
+The description clearly states the tool's purpose: to get sample data information when no data is provided.
+It lists four specific datasets (iris, tips, stocks, gapminder) and their characteristics, distinguishing it from sibling tools that handle user-provided data or schemas.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.